[Holodeck –

 KIM: He’s been at it since before I got here.

-TORRES: Chell!
-What are you doing?
+TORRES: Chell, what are you doing?

 CHELL: Mister Tuvok ordered me to degauss the entire transporter room.